 At around 14 days the carcass is taken from the fridge and expertly cut/broken down by our in house trained craft butchers under controlled processing conditions.
 Prime cuts such as ribs of beef, sirloins on the bone and anything that a chef or home cook wants further aged are set aside.

 Prime and select cuts are left on the bone and further aged for a minimum of 21 days.
-This enhances the flavour and give a greater depth of “beefiness” as well as tenderising the cut.
+This enhances the flavour and gives a greater depth of “beefiness”, as well as tenderising the cut.
 Individual chefs or home cooks may wish for longer maturation, our record so far is 100 days ageing!

 Johnny & Son